alayaaaa/tribute-page/README.md

-# tribute-page
+# My Tribute Page
- Tribute page regarding the life and work of Andres Bonifacio, a Filipino national hero.
+ This is a tribute page dedicated to Andres Bonifacio, a Philippine National Hero.
+It showcases Andres Bonifacio's biography, life works, and his impact to the Philippine revolution.

+ ## How it's made:
+ Tech Used: HTML, CSS